sharansharma94/simple-rag/README.md

 # RAG Pipeline with Qdrant Vector Store

 This project implements a Retrieval-Augmented Generation (RAG) pipeline using FastAPI, Qdrant vector database, and Ollama's Mistral model.
+The code is available at [simple-rag](https://github.com/sharansharma94/simple-rag).
 This system allows you to upload documents and ask questions about them, using Ollama's embeddings for semantic search and text generation for answers.

 ## Features